 The U classification system is an example proposed by the British Thyroid Association 10.

 CT is best at staging lymph node involvement (see thyroid cancer staging).
 Involved lymph nodes tend to have 1:

 MRI, although probably more sensitive than CT, is nonetheless still far from perfect with a sensitivity of only 67% 2.
-This is largely a result of the fact that as many as half involved nodes found histologically following surgery, being less than 3 mm in diameter 2.
+This is largely a result of the fact that as many as half of all involved nodes found histologically following surgery are <3 mm in diameter 2.